axsh/openvnet/docs/InstallGuide.md

 * mac-address

-The MAC address of an interface of a virtual machine.
+The MAC address of the network interface of the virtual machine.

 * network-uuid